 Lollardy was a movement started by John Wycliffe in England in the 14th century.
 Wycliffe taught against the abuses of the Roman Catholic Church and put an emphasis on Scripture as the prime authority of church teaching.
 Wycliffe is best known today for translating the Bible into 14th century English.
 Early Reformers such as Hus and Luther recognized Lollards in their day as earlier protestants, though neither accepted all of Lollard teaching.
 Lollards taught infant baptism, baptismal regeneration, and an unclear definition of presence in the Eucharist, though their confessions seem to profess a similar view to the Reformed churches.
 The last Lollards survived in the 1830s after slowly merging with other church bodies.

 Lutheranism first began in 1517 when Luther posted his 95 theses.
 At first these theses were well approved by local scholars, but higher authorities opposed them.
 After further developing views against the current teaching of the Roman Catholic Church, Luther was excommunicated in 1521 with the Edict of Worms.
 Luther, Melanchthon, and various other German reformers fought for the reformation of the Roman Catholic Church and reunification without success.
 Lutherans place an emphasis on the historic church, liturgy, scripture, and the sacraments, and have a unique soteriology that is neither Calvinist nor Arminian.
 They teach real (corporeal) presence in the Eucharist, infant baptism, baptismal regeneration, and confession/absolution.
-The three largest Lutheran communions today are the World Lutheran Council (which includes the Evangelical Lutheran Church in America), the International Lutheran Council (which includes the Lutheran Church Missouri Synod), and the Confessional Evangelical Lutheran Conference (which includes the Wisconsin Evangelical Lutheran Synod and the Evangelical Lutheran Synod).
+The three largest Lutheran communions today are the World Lutheran Council (which includes the Evangelical Lutheran Church in America, liberal), the International Lutheran Council (which includes the Lutheran Church Missouri Synod, conservative), and the Confessional Evangelical Lutheran Conference (which includes the Wisconsin Evangelical Lutheran Synod and the Evangelical Lutheran Synod, conservative).

 Non-conformists were movements that largely arose in Britain in the 1500s and 1600s.
 Various Non-conformists groups have existed including Puritans and English Separatists.
 Notably, Congregationalists came out of Non-conformist movements.
 In 1596, the Anglican church excommunicated the Non-comformist Marian exiles, marking their schism from the Anglican church.
 Various Non-conformist confessions exist and multiple groups exist as well.
 One notable confession is “A True Confession,” which is linked above, but this is not available in full as a PDF as with the other documents.
 Non-conformists were generally Calvinists, though not always, and were almost always congregationalist in polity and very non-liturgical with a low view of sacraments.
 Only small pockets of Non-conformists remain with most joining other traditions, particularly Congregationalism and later Evangelicalism.